jaimetur/PhotoMigrator/ROADMAP.md

 - [ ] Replace -idoa to -iroa and -immich-delete-orphan-assets to -immich-remove-orphan-assets
 - [ ] Replace -ideAll to -irAll and -immich-delete-all-assets to -immich-remove-all-assets
 - [ ] Replace -ideAlb to -irAlb and -immich-delete-all-albums to -immich-remove-all-albums
+- [ ] Group all remove options together at the end

 - [ ] Add option -srAll to remove All assets in Synology Photos
 - [ ] Add option -srAlb to remove Albums in Synology Photos (optionally all associated assets can be also deleted)